RNC agrees to pay some of Trump’s legal bills in N.Y. criminal investigation

 This summer, Vance’s office indicted Trump’s longtime chief financial officer, Allen Weisselberg, and two Trump corporate entities on charges of felony tax fraud.
 Weisselberg and the two companies have pleaded not guilty.

-More recently, investigators have sought information about instances where Trump’s company gave vastly different valuations of the same properties to lenders and tax authorities.
+More recently, investigators have sought information about instances in which Trump’s company gave vastly different valuations of the same properties to lenders and tax authorities.
 Vance recently convened a new grand jury to hear evidence and potentially consider charges in the case.
 James — who is now a candidate for governor — has said she is also considering a lawsuit.

 RNC Chairwoman Ronna McDaniel has come under pressure from some members to show more independence from Trump, but the majority of her 168 members continue to support the former president, party officials say.
-The party held a fundraiser at the former president’s Mar-a-Lago earlier this spring, where Trump spoke, paying the club almost $200,000.
+The party held a fundraiser in the spring at the former president’s Mar-a-Lago estate, where Trump spoke, paying the club almost $200,000.
 McDaniel has stayed in regular touch with Trump.
 Her allies say that Trump remains the biggest fundraising draw for the party, and it is important to stay in his good graces.

 It’s not the first time the RNC has covered Trump’s legal fees.
-While he was president, the RNC paid for lawyers to represent Trump and his eldest son, Donald Trump Jr., during investigations of his 2016 campaign and his alleged connections to Russia.
+While he was president, it paid for lawyers to represent Trump and his eldest son, Donald Trump Jr., during investigations of his 2016 campaign and his alleged connections to Russia.

 This fall, the Federal Election Commission faulted the RNC for paying for those lawyers out of an account devoted to recounts and other election-related proceedings.
 The FEC stopped short of exacting penalties, saying it had yet to “provide guidance” on rules for the segregated account.